joebew42/elixir_cqrs_es_example/README.md

 ## DOING

-- Implement an InMemory `EventStore` ([source](https://github.com/gregoryyoung/m-r/blob/master/SimpleCQRS/EventStore.cs))
+- Publish the events to the EventBus once the events have been stored

+## Questions & TODOs

+- Based on the [source](https://github.com/gregoryyoung/m-r/blob/master/SimpleCQRS/EventStore.cs), another responsability of the event store is to publish events once they are saved.
+Do we need to move this responsability elsewhere?
+Or we can proceed to maintain it there?
 - Probably the InMemoryEventStore will be the EventStore, itself.
 What should change is where the event descriptors are stored.
 Think about it!
-  - Questions:
-    - Based on the [source](https://github.com/gregoryyoung/m-r/blob/master/SimpleCQRS/EventStore.cs), another responsability of the event store is to publish events once they are saved.
-Do we need to move this responsability elsewhere?
-Or we can proceed to maintain it there?

-## Questions & TODOs

 - Elixir: Is it possible to configure the application through environment variables?
 - Extract the `via_registry` out from `Account`
 - Handle the `expected_version` when trying to append new events `EventStore.append_to_stream`